 New Integrations With Your Favorite Tools

 Of course, accessibility to tech tools has always been a thorn in the side of entrepreneurs with a limited budget.
-While there hasn't been a lack of affordable (or free) membership plugins for WordPress sites, the need for a reasonable level of functionality (without, of course, emptying the bank) can be challenging.
+While there hasn’t been a lack of affordable (or free) membership plugins for WordPress sites, the need for a reasonable level of functionality (without emptying the bank) can be challenging.

 With these two new integrations, AccessAlly has been opened up to an entirely new set of entrepreneurs: those who might not have a large enough audience or budget to justify using something like Infusionsoft or Ontraport…but who are still serious about setting up a membership site with full automation and capabilities.